tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/030_deploy_helloworld_testnet/README.md

 # Deploy Hello World on Testnet
 **NOTE: this section is currently under development.
-We'll remove this notice when it's ready to be deployed**
+There's currently no DevPortal URL.
+When the link becomes available, we'll remove this notice when it's ready to be deployed**

 In this section of the tutorial, we'll use the dev portal to deploy the **Hello World** boilerplate to the TEA testnet.
 The goal is to see the `Hello [developer's name]` TApp in the browser after launching such a TApp from the TAppStore.